jericks/geoc/source/commands/tile-generate.rst

    * -d --layer-fields: A List of sub fields for a layer

-   * -m --base-map: The base map
+   * -m --layer: The map layer

    * -s --start-zoom: The start zoom level